Asia oil thirst tab $1 trillion a year as crude rises to $80

 In developing economies like India, Vietnam or the Philippines, fuel costs eat up around 8-9 percent of an average person’s salary, according to Reuters research and figures from statistics portal Numbeo.
 That compares to just 1-2 percent in wealthy countries like Japan or Australia.

-(Graphic: reut.rs/2wLchCf)
+(GRAPHIC: reut.rs/2wLchCf)

+The surge in oil prices has a particularly big impact on transport and logistics companies.
+One such firm in Asia is courier LBC Express Holdings (LBC.PS) in the Philippines.

+“LBC has been intently watching the movement of crude oil prices ...
+What we, at LBC, are preparing for are the effects an oil price increase may have on our carriers: airlines, shipping lines, trucking companies,” its Chief Financial Officer Enrique V. Rey Jr said.

+The high oil price “challenges us to improve our own efficiencies to achieve better economies of scale and maintain our margins,” he said.

-Some companies say they will pass on any higher costs to consumers.
+Some firms say they will pass on any higher costs to consumers.

 Chryss Alfonsus Damuy, President and Chief Executive at Philippine firm Chelsea Logistics (CLC.PS), said his firm could be affected by higher oil prices, but “we can pass on the effect to consumer via price adjustments.”